-Locality Street Common name Indicator Firshill Firshill Crescent/Firshill Glade Firshill Crescent 25215
+Locality St reet Common na me Indicator Firshill Fir shill Crescent/Firs hill Glade Firshill Cresce ent 25215

-This stop appears on Transport Direct as Firshill, Crescent, Glade, 25215 because TD applies de-duplication rules to remove duplicate entries in consecutive fields (in this case Firshill).
+This stop appears on Transport Direct as Firshill, Crescent, Glade, 25215 because TD attempts to apply what are called de-duplication rules and removes as many duplicate entries

+(in this case Firshill) as possible.
 It will be a challenge for anybody to identify which is this stop.